Why Proprietary Content Is the Future

 Writing like a thought leader requires you to actually have strong opinions and take a stand.

-If you’re writing for a company or client, a thought leadership strategy can be tricky because you need 1) people in your organization that actually have original, opinionated thoughts and then 2) a way to get those thoughts into the world.
+If you’re writing for a company or client, a thought leadership strategy can be tricky because you need 1) people in your organization who actually have original, opinionated thoughts and then 2) a way to get those thoughts into the world.
 And not all thought leaders are writers (or have time to write).

 Fortunately, you can get a thought leader’s ideas into the world through ghostwriting.
 Conduct a series of interviews with the thought leader and then turn those ideas into content: blog articles, LinkedIn posts, or submissions to industry publications.